-Occurrence Frequency of SAPS and Their Dependence on Substorm Phase about 40%.
-Yet with only one radar covering SAPS longitudes for only 25% of the time due to 1 720 the Earth's rotation, they argued that the occurrence rate could be up to 4 times larger.
-The 4 721 implication is that SAPS could be occurring almost every night, making it a recurrent sub-auroral process persisting for several substorm cycles (Makarevich and Dyson 2007; Koustov et al. 2008; Zou et al. 2009; Makarevich et al. 2009), but not necessarily observed due to a non-favorable radar location or propagation conditions.
-A comprehensive statistical study using the larger longitudinal coverage of the existing mid-latitude SuperDARN radars will reduce the speculation in these results.
+As previously stated, SAPS are often closely related to substorm processes.
+Parkinson et al. (2006) have estimated the percentage occurrence rate of strong westward flows associated with SAPS-like feature of AWFC over 12 months of measurements from TIG and found a rate of about 40%.
+Yet, with only one radar covering SAPS longitudes for only 25% of the time due to the Earth's rotation, they argued that the occurrence rate could be up to four times larger.
+The implication is that SAPS could be occurring almost every night, making it a recurrent sub-auroral process persisting for several substorm cycles (Makarevich and Dyson 2007; Koustov et al. 2008; Zou et al. 2009; Makarevich et al. 2009), but not necessarily observed due to a non-favorable radar location or propagation conditions.
+A comprehensive statistical study using the larger longitudinal coverage of the existing mid-latitude Super-DARN radars will reduce the speculation in these results.

 Great attention has been given to relating SAPS onset and intensification to the different phases of the substorm process.
-Koustov et al. (2006) and Makarevich and Dyson (2007) have shown that SAPS generally appear or undergo a marked increase, if already present, between -5 and + that SAPS generally appear or undergo a marked increase, if already present, between -5 and + 60 min after a substorm onset, with the negative delay being due to a pre-existing substorm/SAPS event.
+Koustov et al. (2006) and Makarevich and Dyson (2007) have shown that SAPS generally appear or undergo a marked increase, if already present, between -5 and +60min after a substorm onset, with the negative delay being due to a pre-existing substorm/SAPS event.
 Makarevich and Dyson (2007) examined several SAPS events seen simultaneously by TIG and TIGER Unwin radar (UNW) in conjunction with a substorm onset as seen by IMAGE, and conclude that the time delay between substorm onset and SAPS flow enhancement is likely due to the finite propagation time from the substorm injection location at substorm onset to the position of the radars.
-SAPS generally show a two-stage evolution, with initially relatively weak velocities followed by strong intensifications between 90 and 120 min 1739after onset (Makarevich and Dyson 2007).
-This intensification phase starts, in general, at the2740end of the substorm expansion phase or during the recovery phase and ceases at the end of the7741recovery phase (Parkinson et al. 2003a, 2006; Koustov et al. 2006; Makarevich et al. 2009).7742The narrow SAID feature is more likely to occur during this later stage of SAPS evolution2743(Oksavik et al. 2006; Parkinson et al. 2006; Makarevich and Dyson 2007).
-SAPS are also2744observed during the main phase of storms when several successive substorms and associated2745auroral intensifications are observed (Grocott et al. 2011; Makarevich and Bristow 2014).
+SAPS generally show a two-stage evolution, with initially relatively weak velocities followed by strong intensifications between 90 and 120 min after onset (Makarevich and Dyson 2007).
+This intensification phase starts, in general, at the end of the substorm expansion phase or during the recovery phase and ceases at the end of the recovery phase (Parkinson et al. 2003a, 2006; Koustov et al. 2006; Makarevich et al. 2009).
+The narrow SAID feature is more likely to occur during this later stage of SAPS evolution (Oksavik et al. 2006; Parkinson et al. 2006; Makarevich and Dyson 2007).
+SAPS are also observed during the main phase of storms when several successive substorms and associated auroral intensifications are observed (Grocott et al. 2011; Makarevich and Bristow 2014).